magento/architecture/design-documents/service-isolation/inter-service-communication.md

 The invoker will be a part of Magento\Framework and will be present in every node installation.
 Invoker's job is to find a remote node's address based on given class name and method, send the request, receive response and convert it to either requested service method return type or an exception if it was thrown by the remote service.
 It returns a promise to support asynchronous services and because the requests to remote services will be asynchronous (depends on implementation).
-More details on the invokers API and SPI [here](invoker.md).
+More details on the invoker's API and SPI [here](invoker.md).

 #### Gateway